broliver12/foundry/README.md

 1. Clone this repository

-2. Extend `ERC721ACore`, or modify `ERC721Release` and implement your custom functionality.
+2. Extend `ERC721ACore`, or modify `ERC721ARelease` or `ERC721AWhitelistRelease` and implement your custom functionality.

 ## Testing